florinpop17/app-ideas/README.md

 ## Weekly Coding Challenge 🚀

 As a bonus, there's a Weekly Coding Challenge where you can learn more by practicing your skills on real-world projects.
-Read [The Complete Guide](https://www.florin-pop.com/blog/2019/03/weekly-coding-challenge/) to find out how you can participate! 😄
+Read [The Complete Guide](https://www.florin-pop.com/blog/2019/03/weekly-coding-challenge/) to find out how you can participate 😄